 4.1 A range of innovative new technologies are being considered to form part of the Bus Safety Standard, including collision avoidance systems, such as Automatic Emergency Braking (AEB) and Intelligent Speed Assistance (ISA).
 Other potential design innovations include improving wing mirror design; windscreen glazing and front of bus re-design to reduce the impact of any collision.
-Instead of trialling these innovations one at a time, as TfL has done previously with pedestrian and cyclist detection systems and Bus ISA, TfL is looking to trial a number of innovations at the same time to be introduced to new buses as a package, which will be written into the vehicle specification as the Bus Safety Standard.
+Instead of trialling these innovations one at a time, as TfL has done previously with pedestrian and cyclist detection systems and Bus Intelligent Speed Assistance (ISA), TfL is looking to trial a number of innovations at the same time to be introduced to new buses as a package, which will be written into the vehicle specification as the Bus Safety Standard.

 - 4.2 To ensure that TfL is trialling those technologies and design innovations that will achieve the greatest casualty reductions, an analysis of police collision investigation files for fatalities involving buses is currently underway.
-This review has now been extended to include an analysis of Road Accident In-Depth Study (RAIDS) database which will look at serious injuries in addition to fatalities and ensure the Bus Safety Standard addresses casualty reductions across all severities. - 4.3 Once a long list of potential technologies and design features has been identified TfL will be holding a workshop at the end of November 2016 with the bus manufacturers and operators to draw up a shortlist to take forward for testing and evaluation.
-This shortlist will depend on potential casualty savings, cost and timescales for delivery.
-We would welcome Panel members' participation in this workshop if at all possible. - 4.4 It is intended that the evaluation of the shortlist by an independent vehicle safety test house will commence in March 2017.
+This review has now been extended to include an analysis of Road Accident In-Depth Study (RAIDS) database which will look at serious injuries in addition to fatalities and ensure the Bus Safety Standard addresses casualty reductions across all severities. - 4.3 A long list of potential technologies and design features has been identified and TfL held a workshop at the beginning of December 2016 with the bus manufacturers and operators to draw up a shortlist to take forward for testing and evaluation.
+Validation of the shortlist is currently underway and will depend on potential casualty savings, cost and timescales for delivery. - 4.4 It is intended that the evaluation of the shortlist by an independent vehicle safety test house will commence in March 2017.